Futami-ga-ura, Mie: Description

 Futami-ga-ura is a delta formed at the mouth of the Isuzu River that flows into Ise Bay.
 It is part of Ise-Shima National Park that has been designated a national scenic spot, and has been selected as one of Japan's 100 best beaches.
 It has sometimes served as a site for ritual purification (misogi) prior to worshiping at Ise Jingu.

 A rock formation called Meoto Iwa, which is within the precincts of Futami Okitama Shrine in Tateishizaki, is a well-known geological feature with significance to Shinto devotees.

 Climate

 The climate is temperate.
 The average temperature is 14 °C. The warmest month is July, at 23 °C, and the coldest January, at 5 °C. The average rainfall is 2,387 millimeters per year.
 The wettest month is June, with 316 millimeters of rain, and the wettest January, with 60 millimeters.

-Town

-Futami (二見町, Futami-chō) was a town in Watarai District, Mie Prefecture, Japan.
-As of 2003, the town had an estimated population of 9,008 and a density of 754.44 persons per km².
-The total area was 11.94 km².
-On November 1, 2005, Futami, along with the town of Obata, and the village of Misono (all from Watarai District), were merged into the expanded city of Ise and thus no longer exists as an independent municipality.